Personal Injury Glossary with Definitions

 Causation

-This is the link between the accident and the injuries.
+This is the legal link between the accident and the injuries.
 A causal connection is required to prove a claim.
 A method of proving causation is the “but for” test.
 For example, “but for” the auto accident, would the plaintiff’s back be hurting?
 Yes, and causation is established.
-No, (if the back was going to hurt anyway) then causation is not established for the back injury.
+No, (if the back was going to hurt anyway), then causation is not established for the back injury.

 Civil Cases

 Civil cases are different than criminal cases.
 Civil cases are disputes between persons.
-Civil cases can be viewed as an injured plaintiff bringing a civil lawsuit against the responsible defendant who caused the injuries.
+Civil cases can be viewed as an injured plaintiff bringing a civil lawsuit against the at-fault defendant who caused the injuries.
 The standard of proof in civil cases is often “more likely than not”.
 Successful civil cases usually result in an award of money.

 Claim